Religious Education Curriculum Rationale 2021/22

 Our key values; honesty, respect, happiness, positivity, helpfulness and perseverance are embedded into our curriculum and these values help to create a child who has an open mind and is accepting of all people.

-Our RE curriculum is carefully crafted to ensure multiple learning opportunities and key milestones guarantee progression and repetition in terms of embedding key learning, knowledge and skills.
+Our Religious Education curriculum is carefully crafted to ensure multiple learning opportunities and key milestones guarantee progression and repetition in terms of embedding key learning, knowledge and skills.
 Regular assessment creates opportunities to observe progression throughout the years.
 Our curriculum follows the Liverpool SACRE plans; this syllabus aims to allow children to explore through themes drawing on beliefs from a range of different faiths and worldviews.

 Through SMSC, we promote a range of opportunities and responsibilities to promote well-being and personal development.
 We aim to develop the children’s understanding and appreciation of diversity and this then leads to promoting community cohesion.